MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 There are no more courses ready at the moment.
 Of course, it will take some time for me to prepare for any more courses but hopefully, it won’t take long.

-## What are the jobs I can apply for after finishing the course?
-Because I’m currently working as a system analyst, and I want to make a career shif?
+## Which career opportunities are available after the course for a shift from system analysis?

 Here is more than one professional level for DevOps as well as more than one sub-specialization.
 But as an entry-level you shall be able to apply for: